Home

 2.)Yoga.
 It wouldn't be in Goa if there were no yoga enthusiasts here!
 The Himalayan Yoga Centre comes reccommended and runs a five day course for 1800 rupees.

-3.)Get warm?The most fascinating attraction of Arambol beach is a hot spring close to the main beach, which feeds into a freshwater lake.
+3.)Get warm?The hot spring close to the main beach which feeds into a freshwater lake, is a very popular destination for many locals and visitors to the beach.

 4.)Shopping.There are a number of small shops dotted around the town and beach which sell the usual junk, jewellery and handicrafts from all over India.